 McDonald's Bagel Breakfast Sandwiches

-The bagels in McDonald's three new Bagel Breakfast Sandwiches -- like just about any bagels -- are low in fat.
+The bagels in McDonald's Bagel Breakfast Sandwiches -- like just about any bagels -- are low in fat.
 It's the toppings that turn them into potentially lethal weapons.

 The Ham, Egg, and Cheese Bagel piles shaved ham, egg, and a couple of slices of American cheese on a buttered bagel with "breakfast sauce" (souped-up mayonnaise).
 Half a day's saturated fat (nine grams) and sodium (1,530 mg) and a button-popping 550 calories.